GeorgeHarland/insurance-quote-test/README.md

 Preppush script in package.json to handle prettier + lint

+useContext to handle state between pages

 ## Future Work

 I spent a few hours on the setup and initial components, but the next steps would be:
-- Add a useContext to pull data (in useStates) between pages
 - Make the site much more responsive with the breakpoints in /styles/index.ts, and reducing columns to rows
 - Have data flowing through the pages to the components (flexible for CMS)
 - Add typography to styles/index.ts to standardize fontSizes